 Pension legislation requires that Employer contributions are paid on a timely basis and any late contributions are treated as employer-related investments until they are paid.
-During the year 4 Groups had instances of late payments of contributions, which resulted in modified opinions and details can be found in note 20.
+During the year three Groups had instances of late payments of contributions, which resulted in modified opinions.
 All other instances were immaterial for both the Groups and the Scheme, and therefore, not reportable or disclosable.